e-kotov/rJavaEnv/README.md

-will need to download and install several Java environments using `rJavaEnv::java_download()` and `rJavaEnv::java_install()` and set the relevant path with `rJavaEnv::java_env_set()` at the beginning of each function that requires a certain Java version.
+will need to download and install several Java environments using `rJavaEnv::java_download()` and `rJavaEnv::java_install()` and set the relevant path with `rJavaEnv::java_env_set()` at the beginning of each function that requires a certain `Java` version.

 ## Future work

 The future work includes:

-- Add support for more Java distributions and versions
+- Add support for more `Java` distributions and versions

 - Take care of <a
   href="https://solutions.posit.co/envs-pkgs/using-rjava/#reconfigure-r"
   target="_blank"><code>R CMD javareconf</code></a>

-- Possibly add support for specifying Java version beyond the major version
+- Possibly add support for specifying `Java` version beyond the major version

-- Possibly allow downloading several Java distributions in one function call, e.g. different major versions of the same 'flavour' or different 'flavours' of the same major version
+- Possibly allow downloading several `Java` distributions in one function call, e.g. different major versions of the same ‘flavour’ or different ‘flavours’ of the same major version

-- Possibly add automation to get the Java that is required by specific Java-dependent R packages
+- Possibly add automation to get the `Java` that is required by specific `Java`-dependent R packages

 I am open to suggestions and contributions, welcome to
 <a href="https://github.com/e-kotov/rJavaEnv/issues"